Inventive step under the European Patent Convention: Inventions consisting in a mixture of technical and non-technical features

 The Comvik approach set out in decision T 641/00 is consistent with the principle that "technically non-functional modifications are (...) irrelevant to inventive step, even if the skilled person would never think of such a modification."
 A modification in a device which is such that the modification has no technical effect, i.e. no effect on the operation of the device, does not involve a solution to a technical problem.
 An arbitrary modification of a device does not involve an inventive step if the modification has no technical relevance.

-Landmark decisions

-T 24/81 developed the "problem-solution approach", now well-known approach to decide whether an invention involves an inventive step.
+Problem inventions

-T 2/83 investigated the "could-would" question when determining if the skilled person is prompted to combine two prior art references.
-The decision also discussed the so-called "problem-inventions", namely the discovery of an unrecognised problem which may in certain circumstances lead to patentable subject-matter even though the claimed solution "is retrospectively trivial and in itself obvious".
+The discovery of an unrecognised problem may under certain circumstances lead to patentable subject-matter even though the claimed solution "is retrospectively trivial and in itself obvious".
 If the identification of a problem is not obvious, "the solution to the problem can not be obvious either, even if it retrospectively appears to be trivial in view of the identified problem."